 That’s why, when defining the scope of the software development process, you have to think about the project’s objectives, user’s needs and challenges that may potentially arise.
+In other words, project risk management process.
 What can go wrong here?

-Who’s responsible for that?
-Here, the role of the risk management guardian is occupied by project managers or product owners.
-They’re responsible for supervising the project and making sure that everything goes smoothly.
+How to practice risk management in software engineering?
+And who’s responsible for that?
+Here, the role of the risk manager is occupied by project managers or product owners.
+They’re responsible for risk identification in software project management by supervising the project and making sure that everything goes smoothly.

 One of the team members no longer can work on the product.

-Some of them may come from the client, for example – vague requirements, changing things during the development stage last-minute or communication difficulties.
+Some of the project risks may come from the client, for example – vague requirements, changing things during the development stage last-minute or communication difficulties.
 Many tasks may be left unfinished and delayed because of such situations, impacting the next sprints.
 Moreover, when it comes to communication, not responding to emails or not providing promised materials also may influence the team’s performance and put off the app’s release.

-How we prevent them: we engage the client in sprint planning.
+Risk management tip: we engage the client in sprint planning.
 Because of this, the client is a part of the process, can share feedback, and most of all knows what will be done in a given time.
 But of course, sometimes things come up, and you can’t be present at the meeting.
 That’s also fine.
 Thanks to communication channels and access to project management tools, you’ll always get feedback on the project.

 Communication connects with commitment, which is also an essential aspect of software development.
 And here, it’s many-sided, as it concerns everyone involved in the project – developers, designer, product owner, stakeholders and, of course, the client.
 So, if there’s a lack of commitment, there’s a problem.

 Risk management tip: as for our side, the role of a product owner is to support, engage and help the team and everyone involved in the digital product development process in any way possible.
 A close collaboration between developers, a UX/UI designer, client and stakeholders is one of the key ingredients to delivering a successful digital product.